jwplayer/applicaster-docs/shelves-and-libraries.md

 - shelves have horizontal navigation
 - shelves are sorted on popular or new content 'new action movies'

-## There are some special shelves:
+There are some special shelves:
 - featured shelf: highlight special videos, manually curated and visualized in the top of the homepage
 - favorite shelf: a list of videos a user likes to watch in the future.
 See Watchlist
 - continue watching shelf: a list of videos a user has not completed yet.
 See Watchlist

+## Libraries
+A library allows viewers to browse all videos.
+The standard usage is:

+Different libraries per format e.g ‘movies’, ‘shorts’, ‘shows’ About 50-500 items per library
+5-20 genre filters e.g ‘action’, ‘drama’, ‘comedy’

 ## Video publishing using playlists
 Videos are published to shelves and libraries using playlists: